andsontan/xpiks/faq.md

 <div>
   <ul>
     <li><strong>Text looks ugly small at my beautiful Surface Pro 3 with Windows 8.1</strong></li>
     <li>1.
 Press "windows" button, search for "environmental variables", select "Edit system environmental variables".
 2. In the upper section "Add new variable".
-For a variable name use "QT_DEVICE_PIXEL_RATIO" (without quotes) and for it's value use "2" (without quotes as well).
+For a variable name use <code class="highlighter-rouge">QT_DEVICE_PIXEL_RATIO</code> and for it's value use "2" (without quotes as well).
 Press "Ok", "Apply" or what ever you need to save and quit.
 3. Open Xpiks</li>
   </ul>
 </div>